postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 INSTALLDIR=C:\custom and MSIINSTALLPERUSER=1
 ```

-> Downgrading the Postman Enterprise app is not supported and attempts to do so will result in an error message.
+> Downgrading the Postman Enterprise app isn't supported and attempts to do so will result in an error message.
 You can force a downgrade by manually removing the current version and then installing a previous version of Postman Enterprise.

 ### Uninstalling the Postman Enterprise Windows app